 It’s no secret that I love world’s largest things.
 So it should come as no surprise that North Dakota quickly stole my heart with all of its quirky attractions.
 I had visited this northern Midwest state a number of times, but it wasn’t until recently that I discovered the large number of world’s largest things in North Dakota.

 From massive mammals to enormous avians, there are all sorts of world’s largest things in North Dakota.
 I love the giddy excitement and sense of wonder that these large-scale attractions inspire.
 But behind each of them is an interesting story — stories that I’m excited to be able to share with you.
+Plus, if you’re looking for reasons to visit Canada, North Dakota is a logical stop on your journey northward.

 Looking for something to liven up your drive across the Roughrider state?
 You won’t want to miss experiencing the unique attractions that make up the world’s largest things in North Dakota.